My entire personal website

 Folding: the art of mastering complexity

-I found the programming languages u200bu200bvery mediocre, and decided to write a new one, in a naive logic close to that of Alexandre Grothendieck in mathematics, which still took me 15 years, including 14 years to not finding anything satisfactory from my point of view.
-Pliant was published in 1999.
-I was 30 years old then.
+I had found the programming languages u200bu200bvery mediocre, and decided to write a new one, in a naive logic close to that of Alexandre Grothendieck in mathematics, which still took me 15 years, including 14 years not to find anything satisfactory from my point of view.
+Folding was published in 1999.
+I was 30 years old.

 In the years that followed, I completed Pliant, naively assuming that its non-distribution was due to the lack of native libraries, thus gradually transforming it into the only complete computer system written by a single person.
 The key was mastering complexity: finding the right concepts rather than massing the code.
 I see with hindsight that this initial intellectual training conditioned everything that followed.